louimet/E-Calc/internal_doc/meetingMinutes.md

 Come up with tasks...

-* contact TA's for ASQ
+* contact TA's for ASQ - contact as early as possible, schedule meetig as late as possible

-* Take ASQ to
+* All - Take ASQ to
 	1. Stephane
 	2. Tristan
 	3. Joey? substitute?